Corn Snake Care Sheet provided by ReptiFiles

 Front-opening terrariums are the most popular for housing snakes because they make terrarium access easy, hold heat and humidity well, and tend to be more attractive.
 Furthermore, front-opening enclosures tend to be more secure (read: escape-proof) than their top-opening counterparts.

 Some people advise housing young corn snakes in smaller enclosures than adults, but as long as your corn snake is not very young (near hatchling size), and they have enough places to hide, they should be able to be housed in an adult-sized enclosures without problems.

 Multiple corn snakes should not be housed in the same enclosure.

 Using the right substrate in your corn snake’s terrarium helps regulate humidity and promotes good health.
 Using the wrong substrate can be unhygienic and can even kill your snake in severe cases.

-If you choose a loose substrate, take care to layer it about 2-3” thick for best results.
-Spot clean regularly to remove poo and urine as necessary, replacing any substrate that you remove.
-Substrate should be totally replaced every 3-6 months, depending on terrarium size and your snake’s habits.
+Substrate should be layered about 3-4” thick for best results.
+Spot-clean regularly to remove poo and urine as necessary, replacing any substrate that you remove.
+Substrate should be totally replaced every 3-4 months, depending on terrarium size and how diligent you are about spot-cleaning.